beaukuhn/automcp/README.md

 This is a work in progress.
 The repo contains artifacts that will be removed when finalized for packaging for npm, pypl, etc.

+Please refer to [MCP Agent](https://github.com/lastmile-ai/mcp-agent) to have an idea of how you could use this in agentic workflows.

 ## Features